-Finally, we find another setting for the implementation of our computation scheme by demonstrating how symmetry defects can be introduced into the 2D subsystem color code of Bomb\'{i}n \cite{bombin2010topologicalsubsystem,bombin2009interacting}, which supports a \textbf{3F} 1-form symmetry and a \textbf{3F} anyon phase.
-By demonstrating how the symmetries of the emergent anyons are represented by lattice symmetries, we open up the possibility of an alternative formulation of the \textbf{3F} TQC scheme based on deformation of a subsystem code in (2{+}1)D -- this may be of practical advantage for 2D architectures where 2-body measurements are preferred.
+Finally, we find another setting for the implementation of our computation scheme by demonstrating how symmetry defects can be introduced into the 2D subsystem color code of Bomb\'{i}n~\cite{bombin2010topologicalsubsystem,bombin2009interacting,Bombin_2011}, which supports a \textbf{3F} 1-form symmetry and has been argued to support a \textbf{3F} anyon phase.
+By demonstrating how the symmetries of the emergent anyons are represented by lattice symmetries, we make contact with an alternative formulation of the \textbf{3F} TQC scheme based on deformation of a subsystem code in (2{+}1)D~\cite{Bombin_2011} -- this may be of practical advantage for 2D architectures where 2-body measurements are preferred.
 Our construction of symmetry defects in this subsystem code may be of independent interest.
-A certain limit of this model embeds our scheme into a subtheory of the anyons and defects supported by Bomb\'{i}n's color code~\cite{bombin2006topological,bombin2009interacting,yoshida2015topological,kesselring2018boundaries}.
+By taking a certain limit of this model, our computational scheme embeds into a subtheory of the anyons and defects supported by Bomb\'{i}n's color code~\cite{bombin2006topological,bombin2009interacting,teo2014unconventional,yoshida2015topological,kesselring2018boundaries}.

 \textit{Organisation.} In Sec.~\ref{sec3FPreliminaries} we review the \textbf{3F} anyon theory and its symmetries.
 In Sec.~\ref{sec3FTQCScheme} we present an abstract TQC scheme based on the symmetries of the \textbf{3F} theory.
 We show how to encode in symmetry defects, and how to perform a full set of Clifford gates along with state preparation by braiding and fusing them.
-In Sec.~\ref{sec3FWW} we show how the symmetry defects and TQC scheme can be realized in the \textbf{3F} Walker--Wang Hamiltonian.
+In Sec.~\ref{sec3FWW} we review the \textbf{3F} Walker--Wang model, and then show how the symmetry defects and TQC scheme can be realized in the \textbf{3F} Walker--Wang Hamiltonian.
 In Sec.~\ref{sec3FMBQC} we show that the \textbf{3F} Walker--Wang model and associated symmetry defects can be used as a resource for fault-tolerant measurement-based quantum computation.
-We begin by recasting MBQC based on the 3D topological cluster state~\cite{Rau06} in the Walker--Wang MBQC paradigm.
+We begin by reviewing MBQC based on the 3D topological cluster state~\cite{Rau06} and recasting it in the Walker--Wang MBQC paradigm.
+We present the qualitatively similar architectural requirements for the \textbf{3F} TQC scheme to that of currently pursued approaches.
 We also discuss the two models in the context of 1-form SPT phases.
 In Sec.~\ref{sec3FSubsystemCode} we show how the defects can be implemented in a 2D subsystem code, offering an alternative computation scheme based on code deformation.
 We conclude with a discussion and outlook in Sec.~\ref{sec3FDiscussion}.